« Previous Page

 Placental-site trophoblastic tumors

 A placental-site trophoblastic tumor (PSTT) is a rare type of gestational trophoblastic neoplasia that forms where the placenta attaches to the uterus.
 The tumor forms from trophoblast cells and spreads into the muscle of the uterus and into blood vessels.
 It may also spread to the lungs, pelvis, or lymph nodes.
-A PSTT grows very slowly and symptoms may appear months or years after a normal pregnancy.
+A PSTT grows very slowly and signs or symptoms may appear months or years after a normal pregnancy.

 Epithelioid trophoblastic tumors